samishchandra/homebrew/README.md

-# Homebrew Formulae
+# Homebrew
-Formulae for my Homebrew taps
+* Formulae for Homebrew